lucasnantonio/design-process/README.md

 # Design Process

 Repository of *high-quality* design process advice, snippets, frameworks, thinking tools, questions and exercises for a solid 0-to-1 product design process.
+Design is not perfectly linear so be reminded this is not a checklist.
+Pick and choose whatever works for your project.

 Content is curated from books and articles, if you know the source of something that has no credits, please submit a correction.